JugalGajjar/Image-Viewer-Python/Readme.txt

 2. In GUI_ImageViewer.py, load image using ImageTk class from PIL module
 4. Add image object variable to image list
 (Code snippet can be taken from previously added images)

+NOTE: This code was written on Windows Machine so, if you are using UNIX based machine kindly alter Path conventions.